openownership/openownership.beta/_principles/verified.markdown

 ---
-title: Measures should be taken to verify the data
+title: Verified
-component: Verified
+full-title: Measures should be taken to verify the data
 order: 7
 summary_version: |-
   - When data is submitted, measures should be taken to verify the: